MarchandMD/TicTacToe/issues_on_tic_tac_toe.md

 * under the code for `#winning_positions ` there is a misspelling for the `#winning_positions` method
 * RSpec testing of `Game#initialize` uses an old way of stubbing/allowing....might want to update
 * Perhaps something in the tutorial that suggests an RSpec version?

+# This was an error from RSpec when testing:
+* using `stub-chain` from rspec-mocks' old `:should` syntax without...is deprecated.
+Use the new `:expect` or explicitly enable `:should` instead.
+* `raise-error` is an issue